na-rifat/acme-html-css-template/README.md

 # notionhive
-Figma to HTML template conversion
+Figma to HTML template conversion    <br>
 <a href="https://project.rafalotech.com/notion-hive/" target="_blank">Live link</a>
 Point to be noted!!!
 There is only two compatible mode for responsiveness